External Services¶

 Cloudflare Workers¶

-One Worker per environment (sapari-proxy-staging, sapari-proxy-production) fronting the frontend origin.
+One Worker per environment (sapari-proxy-staging, sapari-proxy-production), attached by path-scoped route patterns.
 Handles two path prefixes — /api/* proxies to the Hetzner backend, /media/v1/<jwt> verifies a media JWT and streams bytes from R2.
-Everything else falls through to the Pages project. (why)
+Every other path goes straight from the custom domain to the Pages project and never reaches the Worker; anything that does reach it outside those prefixes gets a 404. (why)

 Source lives in worker/.
 Route patterns (the two prefixes above) are dashboard-managed, not in wrangler.toml — adding a new prefix requires both a code change and a dashboard route addition.